bitstarr/grav-plugin-upload-cleanup/README.md

 The plugin basically deletes all files inside the `tmp/uploads` when it is called to process.

+> [!WARNING]
+> If the email transmission or any other step in the process list fails, the cleanup will run and delete the content of the tmp/uploads folder in any case.

 ## Installation

 Installing the News plugin can be done in multiple ways: The manual method lets you do so via a zip file, installation via dependecies and the admin method lets you do so via the Admin Plugin.